-Most requests will be decided by the Group Manager Revenues, Benefits and Fraud or the Revenues Team Leader.
+Most requests will be decided by the Group Manager Revenues, Benefits and Fraud.
 We will aim to make these decisions within four weeks of receiving all the information needed.

 Where the organisation has a turnover in excess of £100,000 or where the application is for discretionary rural rate relief but there is no entitlement to mandatory rural rate relief, the application will be considered by the appeals committee.
 In these cases it is likely to take about two months to make the decision, counting from the date we receive all the information needed.